 In a first set of judgments, the CJEU ruled on the right to be heard (Radu), the right to a fair trial in the context of in absentia judgments (Melloni) and the right to liberty (Lanigan, see infra 8).

-In later judgments, the CJEU explicitly ruled that an executing judicial authority must refrain from giving effect to an EAW on the basis of Article 1(3) EAW FD if the executing authority finds that there exists, for the individual in respect of whom the EAW has been issued, a real risk of inhuman or degrading treatment (Aranyosi and Căldăraru; ML) or a real risk of breach of his fundamental right to an independent tribunal and, therefore, of the essence of his fundamental right to a fair trial (Minister for Justice and Equality (Deficiencies in the System of Justice)).
-In these judgments, the CJEU developed the two-stage examination (generic assessment and specific assessment) that the executing judicial authority is required to perform before taking a decision on the execution of the EAW.
+In later judgments, the CJEU explicitly held that, in exceptional circumstances, an executing judicial authority must refrain from giving effect to an EAW if it finds that there exists, for the individual in respect of whom the EAW has been issued, a real risk of inhuman or degrading treatment (Aranyosi and Căldăraru; ML (Conditions of detention in Hungary); Dorobantu).
+The same applies if it finds that there is a real risk of breach of their fundamental right to an independent tribunal and, therefore, of the essence of their fundamental right to a fair trial (Minister for Justice and Equality (Deficiencies in the System of Justice)).
+In these judgments, the CJEU developed the two-stage examination that the executing judicial authority is required to perform before taking a decision on the execution of the EAW, i.e. a 'general' assessment and a 'specific' assessment.